 Use Journey Optimizer to deliver the best offer and experience to your customers across all touch points at the right time.
 Once designed, target your audiences with personalized offers.

-Offer Decisioning makes personalization easy with a central library of marketing offers and a decision engine that applies rules and constraints to rich, real-time profiles created by Adobe Experience Platform to help you send your customers the right offer at the right time.
+Decision management makes personalization easy with a central library of marketing offers and a decision engine that applies rules and constraints to rich, real-time profiles created by Adobe Experience Platform to help you send your customers the right offer at the right time.

 The Decision Management capability consists in two main components: